mayabflannery/exp-music-semantics/README.md

-## Experiment desing for investigation of music semantic groupings
+## Experiment design for investigation of music semantic groupings

 Experiment design for analysis of music descriptions